Foam choices: Matching the foam to the fuel

 Class A foam, first developed in the 1980s, combined water and foaming detergent surfactants for firefighting in wildland settings.
 The mechanism of extinguishment was, and is, improved fuel hydration.
 Class A foam breaks down the surface tension of water which in turn enables the water to better penetrate the surface of the fuel.

-Firefighters became fans of Class A foam for structural firefighting because finished it drains its wetting solution fairly fast, allowing the super soaking of fuels which normally resist plain water.
+Firefighters became fans of Class A foam for structural firefighting because finished it drains its wetting solution fairly fast, allowing the super soaking of fuels that normally resist plain water.
 When Class A fuels are pretreated with Class A foams, they tend to be more difficult to ignite because their level of hydration can be raised.

 The compressed air also enhances stream reach and residence time — the time that the manufactured foam adheres to its target — making it ideal for structural exposure protection or wildland fuel pretreatment.